Thyssen seeks binding bids for U.S., Brazil plants

-FRANKFURT Nov 19 ThyssenKrupp will open its books to remaining prospective bidders for its U.S and Brazilian steel mills and ask them to make binding offers for the loss-making plants, the company said on Monday.
+FRANKFURT ThyssenKrupp (TKAG.DE) will open its books to remaining prospective bidders for its U.S. and Brazilian steel mills and ask them to make binding offers for the loss-making plants, the company said on Monday.

 ThyssenKrupp said in May it was considering all options for the mills, including a partnership or a sale, to halt losses there and concentrate on its European business.